The Very Group

 The group's brands are Very.co.uk, Littlewoods.com, Very Exclusive and Very Ireland (rebranded from 'Littlewoods Ireland' in July 2022).
 The former Shop Direct brands are Additions Direct, Abound, Choice, Great Universal, Isme, K&Co, Kays, Marshall Ward and Woolworths.
-In 2009, The Very Group acquired the brand name of the failed Woolworths Group and re-established it as an online-only operation.
+In 2009, The Very Group acquired the brand name of the failed Woolworths Group and re-established it as an online-only operation; this closed in 2015 and the Woolworths UK brand was sold in July 2021 to Woolworth in Germany.

+On November 10, 2025, three days after the Competition and Consumer Protection Commission approved the transaction, The Carlyle Group completed the purchase of the company.

 History

 Origins

 The Very Group traces its roots to a variety of independent mail order and retail companies in northern England, particularly Littlewoods, the pools and mail order business founded by John Moores, as well as the Manchester-based home shopping business of Great Universal Stores.
 Other businesses from this time that became part of Shop Direct included K&Co (formerly Kays Catalogues).

 Founded by John Moores and his brother Cecil in 1923, Littlewoods was initially a football pools company, which used its network of pools agents and printing company (founded in 1928) to establish itself as a catalogue retailer from 1932 onwards.

-The success of the catalogue shopping business led to the opening of a Littlewoods high street department store in Blackpool in 1937.

-In October 2001, Littlewoods became the owner of Swan electronics.

 In November 2002, the Moores family sold Littlewoods to the Barclay brothers for £750 million.

 Littlewoods also owned the Index chain of stores.

 The home shopping/catalogues business of Argos and Homebase owner, GUS plc, ARG Equation (which included Great Universal, Kays, Choice and Marshall Ward) was de-merged and bought by the Barclay brothers in 2003, where it became Shop Direct.